 The PARTNERS Programme is Newcastle University’s supported entry route for students from identified schools and colleges.
 Find out more about the PARTNERS Programme.

-If you are an international student and you do not meet the academic and English language requirements specified above, you should consider a preparation course at INTO Newcastle University.
-Based on the University campus, INTO Newcastle University offers a range of courses, including International Foundation Programmes, which will help to prepare you for study on one of our degree programmes.
+If you are an international student and you do not meet the academic and English language requirements specified above, you should consider a preparation course at INTO Newcastle University, which will help to prepare you for study on this degree course.
+INTO Newcastle University is based on the University campus and offers a range of courses including the International Foundation in Humanities and Social Sciences.

 See further Newcastle University Admissions Policies.